 The main problem is identification.
-Identified early, a professional service can remove Knotweed in a number of days or weeks.
+Identified early, a professional service can remove knotweed in a number of days or weeks.
 Left to take root, however, the plant is much more difficult to extract.
-In these cases you are looking at treatment plans lasting from months to years in order to properly eradicate all traces.
+In these cases you are looking at treatment plans lasting from months to years in order to properly remove all traces.

-To identify, eradicate and dispose of knotweed safely and legally, you can arrange a site survey to determine the extent of your Knotweed problem.
+To identify, remove and dispose of knotweed safely and legally, you can arrange a site survey to determine the extent of your knotweed problem.